-- this Chapter shall consume, purchase, or possess, or attempt to consume, purchase, or possess, any cannabis or cannabis accessories.

-(b) Any person 18 years of age or older who violates subsection (a) of this section is guilty of an infraction, punishable by a fine of up to twenty-five dollars (\$25.00) or up to five - guilty of an infraction, punishable by a fine of up to twenty-five dollars (\$25.00) or up to five hours of community service.
-Additionally, the person shall be ordered to enter a substance abuse treatment or education program, or both, if available, that in the opinion of the court best suits the needs of the person.
+- (a) No person to whom cannabis or cannabis accessories may not lawfully be sold under this Chapter shall consume, purchase, or possess, or attempt to consume, purchase, or possess, any cannabis or cannabis accessories. - (b) Any person 18 years of age or older who violates subsection (a) of this section is guilty of an infraction, punishable by a fine of up to twenty-five dollars (\$25.00) or up to five hours of community service.
+Additionally, the person shall be ordered to enter a substance abuse treatment or education program, or both, if available, that in the opinion of the court best suits the needs of the person. - (c) Any juvenile who violates subsection (a) of this section is guilty of an infraction, punishable by a fine of up to twenty-five dollars (\$25.00) or up to five hours of community service.
+Additionally, the juvenile shall be ordered to enter a substance abuse treatment or education program, or both, if available, that in the opinion of the court best suits the needs of the juvenile.